 The process is simple.
 The anonymous emails use PGP encryption for encrypting, decrypting, and authenticating your online communication.
 Because of end-to-end encryption, your IP address, email content, subject line, and metadata become encrypted both ways, and only you and the recipient can view or read them.
-In this way, no snooping eyes, including third-party trackers, government agencies, and hackers, can read or intercept your emails.
+This way, no snooping eyes, including third-party trackers, government agencies, and hackers, can read or intercept your emails.

-However, while choosing an anonymous email provider, you need to be careful and select a service that doesn’t log or collect information.
+However, while choosing an anonymous email provider, you must be careful and select a service that doesn’t log or collect information.
 Apart from that, it is best that you choose a service that adheres to a strict no-logs policy and doesn’t have a strict jurisdiction.
 The anonymous email providers mentioned within this article are secure ones that ensure online privacy and security with e-communication.

 How Can my Email be Traced?

 Tracing an email is not rocket science, and the process is quite simple.
 The full email headers contain vital information that anyone can use to track the source of emails, such as routing information and email metadata.

 While using a mainstream email provider such as Gmail or outlook, anyone can trace your IP address using the full email header.
 The header is divided into various components that contain different information, such as the email address, the line of servers that your email has traveled before landing into the inbox, and a lot more.

 The very first “received” component that contains the list of servers just after the DKIM-Signature, has the IP address of the sender’s server.
 It often appears as X-Originating-IP or Original-IP.
 Anyone can copy this IP address and use various tools such as the MX Toolbox to display your information.
 However, you can prevent anyone from tracking you in this method by using a VPN that masks your IP address by using a fake IP address.